ed0wolf/pure-restify/README.md

 By wrapping this function in pure, we can simply return what we wish to respond.
 Pure Restify handles the res.send and next calls for us.

-Another nice thing about pure is that it also handles responses returned in futures.
+Another nice thing about pure is that it also handles responses returned in futures (https://www.npmjs.com/package/data.future).
 Meaning your function can return it a future of the response you want to return and it will fork it and handle the response for you.

 ```javascript
 var respond = pure(function(req) {